G-U-N/PyCIL/README.md

 - [Coil](https://github.com/zhoudw-zdw/MM21-Coil)
 - [FACIL](https://github.com/mmasana/FACIL)

+The training flow and data configurations are based on Continual-Learning-Reproduce.
+The original information of the repo is available in the base branch.

 ## Contact

 If there are any questions, please feel free to  propose new features by opening an issue or contact with the author: **Da-Wei Zhou**([zhoudw@lamda.nju.edu.cn](mailto:zhoudw@lamda.nju.edu.cn)) and **Fu-Yun Wang**(wangfuyun@smail.nju.edu.cn).
 Enjoy the code.